 Estimation when data is sparse

 Technical problems require human solutions—this project is one of those cases.
-The HIV epidemic as a whole is on a decline, but HIV still disproportionately impacts certain at-risk populations.
-These at-risk populations are typically marginalized groups that are unlikely to identify themselves (intravenous drug users, sex workers, clients of sex workers, gay men, and so on), and so while they remain some of the people most affected by the HIV epidemic, the data for these groups are scarce.
+The HIV epidemic as a whole is on a decline, but HIV still disproportionately impacts certain high-risk groups.
+These high-risk groups are those who are often overlooked or ignored in society (one example is intravenous drug users), and so while they remain some of the people most affected by the HIV epidemic, the data for these groups are scarce.
 Effective policies that will help these people requires, above all, accurate data on the size of these groups and their HIV prevalence–both of which are lacking.

 It is the sad reality of things that we live in an imperfect world and are not always able to put together data collection efforts that are designed to create unbiased statistical estimates…but the upside of this is that we are then faced with more interesting problems.
 The data we have on HIV prevalence estimates from various countries working with UNAIDS suggests that when countries chose particular sites to set up HIV clinics, where our data would then come from, they sensibly selected sites where they believed HIV prevalence was higher, so they could better serve those areas.
 Later, as efforts to address HIV increased, new sites at areas with lower HIV prevalence were added.